Mahamat-Saleh Haroun

-Mahamat-Saleh Haroun (/fr/; محمد الصالح هارون) was born in 1961 in Abéché, Chad.
-He is a film director from Chad.
-He left Chad during the civil wars of the 1980s.
-Haroun is the first Chadian full-length film director.
-He both writes and directs his films.
-Though he has lived in France since 1982, most of his films have been set in and made in Chad.
+Mahamat-Saleh Haroun (/fr/; محمد الصالح هارون) is a Chadian film director based in France.
+He is regarded as the first Chadian filmmaker to direct a feature-length film, and he typically serves as both writer and director on his projects.
+Most of his films are set in and filmed in Chad.

-Biography
+Early life and education

+Mahamat-Saleh Haroun was born in Abéché, Chad.

+He left the country during the Chad civil war, and has lived in France since 1982.

-Mahamat-Saleh Haroun studied film at the Conservatoire Libre du Cinéma in Paris.
-He later went to study journalism at Bordeaux I.U.T (Technical Institute), and then worked for several years as a journalist in France.
-He directed his first short film Tan Koul in 1991, but he became famous after his second film Maral Tanié (25 minutes), directed in 1994.
+Haroun studied film at the Conservatoire libre du cinéma français in Paris.
+He later went to study journalism at Bordeaux I.U.T.
+(Technical Institute), and then worked for several years as a journalist in France.

+Filmmaking career

+Haroun directed his first short film, Tan Koul in 1991, and became widely known after his second film, Maral Tanié (25 minutes), directed in 1994.
 This film tells the story of seventeen-year-old Halimé, whose family forces her to marry a man in his fifties.
 Halimé refuses to consummate the marriage.

-In 1999, Mahamat-Saleh Haroun released his first feature film Bye Bye Africa', which he wrote, directed, and starred in.
-The film, a docu-drama, tells the story of a film director from Chad who returns to his home country.
+In 1999, Haroun released his first feature film Bye Bye Africa, which he wrote, directed, and starred in.
+The film, a docudrama, tells the story of a film director from Chad who returns to his home country.
 It received a jury mention at the Venice Film Festival.
 Bye Bye Africa is the first feature film from Chad.

-In 2001, he directed a short film Letter from New York City, which won the Prize for the best video at the 11th African Film Festival in Milan.
+In 2001, he directed a short film Letter from New York City, which won the Prize for the best video at the 11th African Film Festival in Milan, Italy.

-In 2002, he wrote and directed his second feature film, Abouna which won the best cinematography award at FESPACO in 2003.
-Set in the capital of Chad, N'Djamena, Abouna is the story of two young brothers (Amine and Tahir) who wake up one morning and realise that their father has left the family.
-The boys decide to search for their father in the city.
-While watching a movie in the cinema, they think they recognize their father as one of the actors.
-They try to steal the film to examine it but they are caught by the police.
-Unsure of how to deal with them and becoming mentally exhausted herself, their mother sends them away to a Koranic school.
-Here they hatch a plan to escape and find their father - that is until Tahir meets a mute girl at the school.
+In 2002, he wrote and directed his second feature film, Abouna, which won the Best Cinematography award at FESPACO in 2003.
+Set in the capital of Chad, N'Djamena, Abouna is the story of two young brothers who wake up one morning and realise that their father has left the family, and decide to search for their father in the city.